BrunoMano2004/BrunoMano2004/README.md

 ---

 ### 👨‍💻 About Me
 I'm a **Backend Developer** passionate about building scalable and well-structured systems.
 I have hands-on experience with **Java and Spring Boot**, as well as **Node.js and NestJS**, working on REST APIs, database integration, and cloud-based solutions using AWS.
 Currently, I work in a cloud-focused environment, contributing to backend systems used in real-world applications.
 I also enjoy building personal projects and continuously improving my skills in software architecture and backend development.

+Currently, I'm deepening my knowledge in **Domain-Driven Design (DDD)** and **Hexagonal Architecture**, applying these concepts in practice with **Quarkus** — exploring how to build well-structured, maintainable, and domain-focused backend applications.

 ---

 ### 🏅 Certifications
 <div style="display: inline_block"><br/>
     <a href="https://www.credly.com/badges/8a392777-aea7-493e-87ef-57206983d55d" target="_blank">
         <img align="center" alt="AWS Cloud Practitioner" src="https://images.credly.com/size/340x340/images/00634f82-b07f-4bbd-a6bb-53de397fc3a6/image.png"/>